|Fabric art trees by

 - Sew any extra fabric flowers onto headbands, barrettes, or even onto a hat as a cute accent.

 You could make an entire forest of these topiaries for your table or mantel, and they make great gifts, too.
-In addition to Facebook, this project, and many more fiber art and mixed-media ideas for holiday decor and gift-giving, are included in Cloth Paper Scissors Gifts 2011/2012, now available in print and digital download.
+For more quick and easy holiday decor projects, download a copy of Quilting Arts Holiday 2014.